HK stock exchange panel to continue work on listing rules after Alibaba IPO loss: CEO

-HONG KONG (Reuters) - Hong Kong’s stock exchange needs to find ways to be more competitive as a listing venue for technology companies, without rushing into any decisions, the head of the exchange operator said on Monday, a day after Chinese e-commerce giant Alibaba Group Holding Ltd said it will list shares in the United States.
+HONG KONG, March 17 (Reuters) - Hong Kong’s stock exchange needs to find ways to be more competitive as a listing venue for technology companies, without rushing into any decisions, the head of the exchange operator said on Monday, a day after Chinese e-commerce giant Alibaba Group Holding Ltd said it will list shares in the United States.

 Hong Kong Exchanges and Clearing (HKEx) respects Alibaba’s decision and wishes the company well, chief executive Charles Li said in a statement.